stanfordpython/python-labs/lab3-functions.md

 ## Overview
 Build familiarity with reading and writing Python functions with different types of formal parameters, explore some nuances of function execution semantics, and dive into the internals of functions.

 *Disclaimer: we know that this lab is particularly focused on Python semantics, which may not seem exciting at first.
-However, mastering the mechanics of Python functions gives you access to a whole lot of powerful tools that either don't exist or are uncommon or hard-to-use in other languages.
-The skills you learn through this lab will allow you to write and debug powerful Pythonic code quickly and easily!*
+However, mastering the mechanics of Python functions gives you access to a whole lot of powerful tools that either don't exist or are uncommon or hard-to-use in other languages!
+The skills you learn through this lab will allow you to write (and debug) powerful Pythonic code quickly and easily!*

 **As with Lab 2, we don't expect you to finish all of the material here in one class period.
 If you do - great!
 But if not, you are encouraged to work through the extra material at your own pace - it explores interesting and intriguing aspects of Python functions.**

 ## Exploring Arguments and Parameters

+With a partner, work through the following problems.

 ### Familiar Functions
 Consider the following function definition: